 Andy Collier: Got it and super helpful as always.
 One more question… this will be the first time most if not all our kids will be following a structured plan so obviously they should invest in a HRM.
 Do you have one particular kind/brand that you recommend to the team?
 One of the interesting challenges as a coach is finding the right balance between recommending good equipment / gear / bikes but also being respectful of everyone having different economic situations.
 Just curious if you have found that balance with a particular HRM.
 Thanks.

 Coach Lynda: Andy, a heart rate monitor (or power meter) is NOT required to follow the high school training plans.
 A HRM is a great tool but the reality (reality again!!) is that only the top few students will follow through on using the HRM and the information.
 For the majority it is a headache item for the coach to nag about and manage and simply not worth it!
 The reality is that we are volunteer coaches and our “nag” threshold should be VERY low.
 Safety is worth nagging about, HRM’s are not… => choices… The balance we have found is to focus first on safety and quality in bikes, gloves, helmets, attendance, safety and the basics.
 Only after that has been taken care of would I consider adding a HRM.
 The next question is then how to pace workouts accurately without a HRM!
 Answer: Follow my Training Intensity Guidelines table and the daily instructions in the training plan.

 Coach Lynda: FYI there is a lot of reality and real world experience written into the high school training plans!
 I have “Coach Lynda Tips” for the coaches to follow.
-The PBJ option for recovery is an example from the 2016 Regular-Season High School MTB Training plan.
+The PBJ or chocolate milk option for recovery is an example.

 Andy Collier: Got it… thank you for taking time to outline all this detail.